Top 10 Highest Mountains in Nepal

 Position in Nepal: 9th

-The fifteenth-highest peak in the world, Gyachung Kang lying the Mahalangur Himal section of the Himalayas, between two giant massifs: Cho Oyu (8,201 m) and the Top of the world Mount Everest (8,848.86 m) border of China and Nepal.
+The fifteenth-highest peak in the world, Gyachung Kang, lays the Mahalangur Himal section of the Himalayas, between two giant massifs: Cho Oyu (8,201 m) and the Top of the world, Mount Everest (8,848.86 m), bordering China and Nepal.

-Gyachung Kang is also the highest peak that is not eight thousand meters tall; therefore, it is far less renowned than the lowest of the eight-thousands, which is only about 100 m (328 ft) higher.
+Gyachung Kang is also the highest peak that is not eight thousand meters tall; therefore, it is far less renowned than the lowest of the eight- thousand, which is only about 100 m (328 ft) higher.

 A Brief Climbing History of Gyachung Kang